Banana Allergy Symptoms: Causes, Diagnosis, and TreatmentReading time: 7 min

 Individuals with a severe banana allergy should have an anaphylaxis action plan in case of an emergency.

-Individuals with a banana allergy can reduce their risk of developing an allergic reaction by taking steps to prevent exposure to bananas and other allergens.
+Individuals with a banana allergy can reduce their risk of developing an allergic reaction by preventing exposure to bananas and other allergens.